apesch85/chuck_cow/README.md

 * Handle CentOS as well.
 * Check for jq (https://stedolan.github.io/jq/)
-* Replace all instances of "Chuck" with "Vin Diesel"
+* -Replace all instances of "Chuck" with "Vin Diesel"-